EKanshK2001/week1-Simple-React/README.md

 - State is loaded from the localstorage so reloads dont matter.
 - The application uses text areas and input boxes and their styling to make edits inline.

+### Topics covered :
+- typeScript react components and state to store data changes ✅
+- styling with tailwind ✅
+- using localStorage to store and access site data ✅

 ### Run
 - npm run dev

 ### Bugs
-- Resizing textarea feature not working correctly.
+- Resizing textarea feature not working correctly ❌